Do it because it is powerful.

 And do it better this time 😉

-Rule of the day: Remember that your time is limited, and your goal is to make the most of it and avoid spending it bitterly.
+Daily rule: Remember that your time is limited, and your goal is to make the most of it and avoid spending it bitterly.
 Don’t argue over nonsense.
 Don’t waste your time with those who don’t listen to you.
 Instead, go ahead, enjoy every second, and be happy.